hirememorey/election_game/README.md

 - Selection menu for different favor types
 - PEEK_EVENT favor reveals top event card
 - Favors are consumed when used
+- **New:** Negative favors (e.g., Political Debt, Public Gaffe, Media Scrutiny, Compromising Position, Political Hot Potato) are applied immediately when drawn and are never kept in hand.
+Players cannot choose to use them; the effect is automatic.

 ### PC Commitment System
 - Custom PC amounts for legislation support/opposition